Contribution of insulin in Puerto Rican patients diagnosed with diabetes

 One in six adults in Puerto Rico suffers from diabetes, a condition characterized by high sugar levels in the blood.
 A disease that if not treated in time can lead to serious complications such as amputations and diabetic kidney disease.
 These were precisely some of the issues discussed by a medical panel from the Auxilio Mutuo Hospital in collaboration with the Journal of Medicine and Public Health in the Diabetes discussion: beyond insulin.

 According to endocrinologist Yanerys Agosto, Puerto Rico not only has a high incidence of diabetes, with approximately 17%, but it is the territory of the entire United States with the highest prevalence.
 “Puerto Ricans are among one of the ethnicities or races that are very susceptible to developing diabetes.
 So basically every Puerto Rican over the age of 21 should undergo an evaluation for diabetes at least once a year.
-Patients who are obese, who are gaining weight, patients whose mother and father have been diabetic, women who have had gestational diabetes or developed during pregnancy are at risk.
-If we have a sedentary lifestyle, we do not do physical activity, we do not watch what we eat, because we are also more at risk of developing type 2 diabetes (the most common among adults) ”, indicated the endocrinologist.
+Patients who have obesity, who are gaining weight, patients whose mother and father have been diabetic, women who have had gestational diabetes or developed during pregnancy are at risk.
+If we have a sedentary lifestyle, we do not do physical activity, we do not watch what we eat, because we also we are more at risk of developing type 2 diabetes (the most common in adults) “, indicated the endocrinologist.

 Pediatric patients